habibi2813/ChainCraft/README.md

 Coin Creator - a block that opens a gui upon a right click where you can create your own coin.

 Mod version is 1.20.1 feel free to fork it and help mod development.
-Mod is mostly being created with MCreator.
+Mod is fully created in MCreator